bryceholcomb/bryceholcomb.github.io/_drafts/01-additional-learnings.md

 Turns out I'm learning many more facets of development other than web development itself.
 Some of my findings are:

 - The importance of communication
+- I learn more from giving feedback than getting feedback